-The first six months of orbital measurements by the MESSENGER magnetometer indicate a mean latitudinal extent of the northern cusp of $\sim 11^{\circ}$.
-From the deficit of the average magnetic pressure in the cusp, Winslow et al. (2012) estimate that $(1.1 \pm 0.6) \times 10^{24}$ protons s-1 bombard the surface over an area of (5.2) \pm 1.6)×1011 m2 near the northern cusp centered at 74.7° Mercury Solar Orbital (MSO) latitude on the surface.
-This gives a solar wind flux of $2.11 \times 10^{12} \text{ m}^{-2} \text{ s}^{-1}$ onto the surface, which agrees with earlier estimates within a factor 2 (Kallio & Janhunen, 2003; Massetti et al., 2003).
+The first 6 months of orbital measurements by the MESSENGER magnetometer indicate a mean latitudinal extent of the northern cusp of $\sim 11^{\circ}$ .
+From the deficit of the average magnetic pressure in the cusp, Winslow et al. (2012) estimate that $(1.1 \pm 0.6) \times 10^{24}$ protons per second bombard the surface over an area of $(5.2 \pm 1.6) \times 10^{11}$ m near the northern cusp centered at 74.7° Mercury Solar Orbital latitude on the surface.
+This gives a solar wind flux of $2.11 \times 10^{12}$ m-2 s-1 onto the surface, which agrees with earlier estimates within a factor 2 (Kallio & Janhunen, 2003; Massetti et al., 2003).
 The total particle flux to the surface near the southern cusp is predicted to be a factor of 4 larger than in the north.
-The northern cusp is clearly evident during IMF conditions but, on average, exhibits 40% higher plasma pressures during anti-sunward conditions (Winslow et al., 2012), indicating that the effect of IMF B_x direction is present (Massetti et al., 2003; Winslow et al., 2012).
-The latitude of the southern cusp is at 64° S. Mercury's magnetic field model predicts a surface field strength at this latitude of 158 nT (Anderson et al., 2011).
-From the ratio of the surface field strength in the south to that in the north the authors estimate that the cusp area in the south extends over 2×10^{12} m2.
-And the number of particles reaching the surface in the southern cusp region is correspondingly higher, 4×10^{24} particles s-1 (Winslow et al., 2012).
-For the northern and the southern cusp the ion precipitation evaluates to about the same flux of about $2 \cdot 10^{12} \text{ m}^{-2} \text{ s}^{-1}$.
-Thus, we use a precipitating solar wind flux of $2 \cdot 10^{12} \text{ m}^{-2} \text{ s}^{-1}$ in our modelling of the sputtered fluxes.
+The northern cusp is clearly evident during interplanetary magnetic field conditions but, on average, exhibits 40% higher plasma pressures during antisunward conditions (Winslow et al., 2012), indicating that the effect of interplanetary magnetic field $B{\rm x}$ direction is present (Massetti et al., 2003; Winslow et al., 2012).
+The latitude of the southern cusp is at 64°S. Mercury's magnetic field model predicts a surface field strength at this latitude of 158 nT (Anderson et al., 2011).
+From the ratio of the surface field strength in the south to that in the north the authors estimate that the cusp area in the south extends over $2 \times 10^{12}$ m.
+And the number of particles reaching the surface in the southern cusp region is correspondingly higher, $4 \times 10^{24}$ particles per second (Winslow et al., 2012).
+For the northern and the southern cusp the ion precipitation evaluates to about the same flux of about $2 \times 10^{12}$ m-2 s-1.
+Thus, we use a precipitating solar wind flux of $2 \times 10^{12}$ m-2 s-1 in our modeling of the sputtered fluxes.
 This is about half the flux we used earlier (Wurz et al., 2010), based on estimates available at that time (Massetti et al., 2003).

 Because Mercury is very close to the Sun, photoionization of exospheric species will contribute to the magnetospheric ion population.
-Ionized exospheric atoms become part of Mercury's magnetosphere, will be transported from their origin on the dayside, especially from the cusp region, to equatorial latitudes at the downwind side of the magnetosphere within a few minutes (Delcourt, Moore, Orsini, Milillo, & Sauvaud, 2002), and some of the ions will return to Mercury's surface and impact at the auroral precipitation bands.
+Ionized exospheric atoms become part of Mercury's magnetosphere, will be transported from their origin on the dayside, especially from the cusp region, to equatorial latitudes at the downwind side of the magnetosphere within a few minutes (Delcourt et al., 2002), and some of the ions will return to Mercury's surface and impact at the auroral precipitation bands.
 Depending on the amount and the mass of these photo-ions, they may alter Mercury's magnetospheric dynamics.
 Na+ ions have been studied in detail in this respect.
-For example, the complex fate of Na+ ions in the magnetosphere, their transport, energization, and loss has been studied in detail by Delcourt et al. (2003), who find that a fraction of these Na+ ions are accelerated back towards the surface to precipitation regions at mid-latitudes of about $30^{\circ} - 40^{\circ}$ over a wide range of longitudes with ion fluxes in the range of $10^{5} - 10^{6}$ cm-2 s-1.
+For example, the complex fate of Na+ ions in the magnetosphere, their transport, energization, and loss has been studied in detail by Delcourt et al. (2003), who find that a fraction of these Na+ ions are accelerated back toward the surface to precipitation regions at midlatitudes of about $30^{\circ}$ - $40^{\circ}$ over a wide range of longitudes with ion fluxes in the range of $10^{5}$ - $10^{6}$ cm-2 s-1.

-2 Observations
+2. Observations